 - Not suitable for alternating directional loads and shocks

-- Possible axial displacement of hub unless locked by an extra component such as a set screw or Circlip
+- Possible axial displacement of hub unless locked by an extra component such as a set screw or retainer rings

-- Over time keyed joint might become very difficult to dismantle
+- Over time keyed joints might become very difficult to dismantle

-- Keyways introduce stress point due to notch effect and reduce shaft strength
+- Keyways introduce stress points due to the notch effect and reduce shaft strength

 - Introduces shaft imbalance

 - Difficult to calculate and combine the load-carrying and the tolerance stack analysis hence keyed joints are over-dimensioned